freealise/freealise/ar/README.md

 //remove gizmo, kbrd from hf
   splice points in the middle if array (bilinear morpher)
-//stereo depth estimator for foreground (https://docs.opencv.org/4.x/dd/d53/tutorial_py_depthmap.html)
+//optical flow depth estimator for foreground
-  reduce timepoints to hue or outline and find stereo map
+  stack several blurry images and deblur (smartdeblur.net/gallery.html)
 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK

 //draw objects on pano and find depth map